Hospira Levetiracetam Concentrate for IV infusion (Levetiracetam)

 How Taken

-IV infusion (intravenous drip) given by healthcare professional
+Intravenous infusion as directed by a healthcare professional

 What Is Hospira Levetiracetam Concentrate for IV infusion Used For?

-Hospira Levetiracetam concentrate for IV infusion contains the active ingredient levetiracetam and is used to control epilepsy, a condition where you have repeated seizures ranging from mild to severe.
+Hospira Levetiracetam concentrate for IV infusion is a medication used to manage epilepsy, a condition characterized by recurrent seizures.

 Primary Uses